avallecam/resume/spanish/README.md

 # TRANSLATION TO SPANISH

-1. made for INS work proposal (by Jon)
+1. RESUELTO: take care of SPANISH requirements in a LaTeX document
-2. take care of SPANISH requirements in a LaTeX document
+2. Nueva traducción para propuesta de VIROLOGÍA